-- 3 Discuss with a partner how climate change affects ecosystem services (see Source 1.2).
-Brainstorm these ideas as a class. - 4 Describe the impact of climate change on plants and animals in the Arctic region.

-5 Why is more solar radiation absorbed as forests move northwards?
+- 3 Discuss with a partner how climate change affects ecosystem services (see Source 1 on page XX).
+Brainstorm these ideas as a class. - 4 Describe the impact of climate change on plants and animals in the Arctic region. - 5 Why is more solar radiation absorbed as forests move northwards?